-- 3. Do one of the following: - If you want to insert the data range tags without a filter, then leave the Filter box blank and click OK. - If you want to include a filter in the data range, you can either type a filter criteria statement into the Filter box, or use the Filter Wizard T. Then, click OK.
+- 3. Do one of the following: - If you want to insert the data range tags without a filter, then leave the Filter box blank

+If you want to include a filter in the data range, you can either type a filter criteria statement into the Filter box, or use the Filter Wizard T. Then, click OK.